 I purchased the Men’s jacket in a size Small and it fits perfectly!

 10. Hand/Feet Warmers

-Bring a couple hand warmers to use while on your ski trip!
+Bring a couple of hand warmers to use while on your ski trip!

 Jenna’s Cold Weather Hack: Put a hand warmer in your socks and inside your gloves for extra warmth!

 Here are the one’s I used and would 10/10 recommend:

 Just remember, it’s better to be sweating than to be freezing! 🙂